TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n.md

 cd ..
 ```

-If the config CONFIG_SPL_FIT_ROLLBACK_PROTECT is enable to enable the u-boot rollback protection.
-You will need to provide the argemeny `-version-uboot` and `--rollback-index-uboot`.
+If the config CONFIG_SPL_FIT_ROLLBACK_PROTECT is enabled to support the u-boot rollback protection.
+You will need to provide the argement `-version-uboot` and `--rollback-index-uboot`.

 ```bash
 cd u-boot